Techtonica/curriculum/projects/eventonica-react.md

 6. In another Terminal tab, run your Express app.
 Once they are both running, you're ready to code React!

 #### Step 3: Write the React code
 Build out your UI!
 You should use React to make the UI look how you want it to.
+Take a look at `src/index.js` and `src/App.js` as starting points.

 Then have your React code call the Eventonica API running on your Express app, to enable users to create/read/update/delete events through your React UI.
 If you've never used React to interact with an API before, you will need to learn how to have your React code call an API and display the results.